Last updated by Sascha Brockel on 13 December 2022

 Sascha Brockel · 18.
 November 2022 at 07:12

-Hello Thomas, this may be a little misleading.
-The fact is that the Auto-Assist in the app is still set to "Inactive".
-But that doesn't matter, as the Docker container is effectively the Auto-Assist.
-It's just self-hosted.
-So you can safely leave everything inactive.
-Best regards.
+Hello Thomas, this may be a little misleadingly worded.
+Namely, it is the case that the Auto-Assist in the app still remains set to "Inactive".
+But that doesn't matter, since the Docker container is effectively the Auto-Assist.
+Just self-hosted.
+So you can safely leave everything on Inactive there.
+Many greetings.

 Sascha Brockel · 19.
 November 2022 at 17:12